 When I am trying to adopt a new skill or way of thinking I often think about how easy training comes to me and how I can apply the same concepts to anything in life.

-By following these simple tips, you can develop great habits and exert a much greater control over your financial house and your life.
+By following these simple tips on cash management, you can develop great habits and exert a much greater control over your financial house and your life.

 Here are my 5 tips to manage your money like an athlete: